tillo13/kumori_cli_engine/README.md

 Adjustable Parameters: Enables on-the-fly modification of generation parameters including but not limited to the strength of identity preservation, artistic style influence, and environmental context of the generated images.

-Batch Processing Capability: Uniquely designed to handle batch image processing, app.py supports processing multiple images consecutively, significantly speeding up the workflow for bulk image generation tasks.
+Batch Processing Capability: Uniquely designed to handle batch image processing, kumori_cli.py supports processing multiple images consecutively, significantly speeding up the workflow for bulk image generation tasks.

-### requirements.txt

-The `requirements.txt` file plays a pivotal role in the setup and execution of the Kumori CLI tool.
-It outlines all the necessary Python libraries and their specific versions required to run the application smoothly.
-By providing a comprehensive list, this file ensures that the environment setup is straightforward, allowing users to install all dependencies with a simple command.
-Moreover, it helps in maintaining consistency across different setups, ensuring that the tool performs as expected on any system.

-#### Libraries and Their Significance:
+#### More infos, libraries and their significance:

 - **`diffusers==0.25.0`**: Utilized for accessing and interacting with pre-trained diffusion models, crucial for generating high-quality images.